Hirini Melbourne: Early life

-Melbourne was born in Te Uruwera of Ngāi Tūhoe and Ngāti Kahungunu descent.
+Melbourne was born in Te Urewera of Ngāi Tūhoe and Ngāti Kahungunu descent.

 Career

 Melbourne became a school teacher after attending Teachers College in Auckland but he did not enjoy teaching and left to become an editor of Māori texts at School Publications in the Department of Education in Wellington.
 From 1978 he was on the staff of the University of Waikato becoming an Associate Professor and Dean of the School of Māori and Pacific Development.

 Melbourne had started composing waiata (songs) early in his career.
-In the last two decades of his life his musical interests extended to a fascination with traditional Maori instruments (ngā taonga pūoro).
+In the last two decades of his life his musical interests extended to a fascination with traditional Māori instruments (ngā taonga pūoro).
 In 1985 he subsequently met ethnomusicologist and performer Richard Nunns.
 The two regularly performed together on marae, and in schools, galleries and concerts.
-They also collected traditional knowledge about the instruments and how they were played.
+Together with pounamu-carver Clem Mellish and carver Brian Flintoff, they also collected traditional knowledge about the instruments and how they were played.

 Nunns and Melbourne released several recordings: Toiapiapi (1991), Te Kuraroa (1998), Te Ku te Whe (1994), and Te Hekenga-ā-rangi (2003), all widely regarded as influential in the ongoing ngā taonga pūoro revival.
 Rattle Records released Te Ku Te Whe, which included both original and traditional compositions and Te Hekenga-ā-rangi, where Melbourne and Nunns teamed with Aroha Yates-Smith.
 Te Hekenga-ā-rangi was recorded just weeks before Melbourne's death.

 Melbourne regularly used his compositions to invoke the advice of elders to preserve and advance tikanga Māori.
 Melbourne's song E Kui e Koro incorporates the whakatauki (Māori proverb) "Mate kāinga tahi, Ora Kāinga rua" (when one home fails, have another to go to).
 Many Melbourne songs have been performed by other New Zealand musicians including Hinewehi Mohi, Moana Maniapoto, the Topp Twins and Mere Boynton.